Are you trying to “green” your laundry routine, but still wondering how to get rid of static cling without using dryer sheets?

 Static can be an absolute non-issue in your natural laundry routine if you follow some of our following tips!

-The BEST natural way to completely eliminate static in your laundry is to hang dry everything.
-Now that spring is approaching, it should be a little easier for most to take advantage of drying clothes outdoors or in front of an open window.
+When people ask me how to get rid of static cling, I always tell them that the BEST natural way to completely eliminate static in your laundry is to hang dry everything.
+Obviously it’s easier to dry clothes outdoors or in front of an open window, but even hanging them out in the cold seasons is beneficial.
 When hung to dry, clothes are no longer rubbing together to create static electricity.

 Whether hanging it outdoors or indoors, you have several options.
 You can build your own outdoor clothesline, use a compact outdoor model that folds up (and can be taken out of the ground) when not in use, or dry indoors using a large rack or a smaller model.

-When hang drying isn’t an option, and a dryer must be used, there are still several natural methods for keeping static down.
+When hang drying isn’t an option, and a dryer must be used, there are still several natural methods for how to get rid of static cling.

 Synthetic fabrics like nylon and polyester are one of the main culprits of static cling.
 When dried separately, garments made from synthetic fabrics aren’t given the opportunity to charge up all your other clothing.
 Consider pulling synthetic fabrics out of the wash and hanging them on an indoor or outdoor rack instead of throwing them in the dryer with everything else.